 a fleet of NGV vehicles to fit the programme’s aims, etc.

 Emissions of greenhouse gases (GHGs) and our impact on biodiversity are the major repercussions of our natural gas transport and storage activities.
-The BE POSITIF programme, based on the “Avoid-Reduce-Compensate” methodology reached its first milestone in 2020: carbon neutrality.
-Practical action contributed to that success:
+The BE POSITIF programme, based on the “Avoid-Reduce-Compensate” had already few practical action:

 renewal of our compression equipment, with a move to electric compressors;